How we work

 Sometimes this happens immediately while other investigations take longer if they require extensive national dialogue or even a Public Hearing.
 Typically, there are three routes we take to activate justice.

 In pertinent situations and whenever possible we share intelligence and work with law enforcement agencies to incite immediate action.

-In more complex situations and if we are unable to cooperate with responsible agencies towards immediate action, an investigation will result in a Map of Facts.
+In more complex situations and if we are unable to cooperate with responsible agencies towards immediate action, an investigation will result in a Case File.
 This is a very detailed and highly actionable case file that maps out criminal networks and their illicit activities, which national authorities can put to immediate action.

 We then engage with the national authorities and work with our Ambassadors and stakeholders to convince, and if necessary exert background pressure on authorities to act on evidence provided.

-The outcome of the Public Hearing is a decision by the Accountability Panel and recommendations for further action.
+The outcome of the Public Hearing is a decision by the Designated Independent Review Panel and recommendations for further action.
 This decision will serve to leverage stakeholder influence and existing sanctions mechanisms in order to activate justice.

-Throughout, we adhere to a transparent and accountable process, the Accountability Panel Procedure.
+Throughout, we adhere to a transparent and accountable process, the Rules of Procedure.